Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Rosetta Stone French Cost

-Luckily though, Rosetta Stone frequently offers sales and discounts.
-For example, you can often find the monthly subscription plans on sale for $8 to $12 per month.
-Similarly, with the lifetime package, even though it retails for $400, you can almost always find a discount to bring the pricedown to less than $200 total.
+Luckily, Rosetta Stone frequently offers sales and discounts.
+For example, you can often find the monthly subscription plans on sale for around $10 to $15 per month.

-Basically, at $8 to $12 per month, their monthly subscription prices land near the middle of the pack.
-That said, I would just note that their lifetime package is a pretty decent deal if you can catch the sale price of $200.
+Basically, at about $10 to $15 per month, their monthly subscription prices land near the middle of the pack.

 Pros of Using Rosetta Stone To Learn French